 Generic name: tretinoin topical

-Applies to tretinoin topical: topical cream, topical gel/jelly, topical liquid, topical solution
+Applies to tretinoin topical: topical cream, topical gel/jelly, topical lotion.

 Along with its needed effects, tretinoin topical (the active ingredient contained in Altinac) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

-Check with your doctor as soon as possible if any of the following side effects occur while taking tretinoin topical:
+Check with your doctor immediately if any of the following side effects occur while taking tretinoin topical:

-- unusual dryness of skin (severe)
+- Burning, stinging, peeling, redness, or unusual dryness of the skin (severe)

 Some side effects of tretinoin topical may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common

-- chapping or slight peeling of skin (mild)
+- chapping or slight peeling of the skin (mild)

 - redness of skin (mild)

 - unusually warm skin (mild)